-- Analysis Feature: Choose features you want to use.
-These features will process events that apply to them.
-(You can run additional analysis features after starting the session.) - Which Cores: Choose whether to display events from ALL cores or a single core.
-The drop-down list shows the core names for endpoints in your current UIA configuration along with core names for any active CCS target configuration for a debugging session.
+- Analysis Feature: Choose features you want to open.
+See Section 4.3 for a list of features and links to details.
+(You can open additional analysis features after starting the session.) - Which Cores: Choose whether to display events from ALL cores or a single core.
+The dropdown list shows the core names for endpoints in your current UIA configuration along with core names for any active CCS target configuration for a debugging session.
 For the Context Aware Profile and Task Load features, a specific core name is required (not ALL), and you can select or type the name. - Which Views to Open: Choose the view types you want to open automatically.
 You can later open more views, but these checkboxes provide an easy way to open a number of them.